 Bret Easton Ellis photographed at his home in LA by Jamie Lee Curtis Taete

 Now he has moved into film, as well as writing screenplays for TV and delivering his own weekly podcast.
 Which, among other highlights, has featured Kanye West and Marilyn Manson.
-Still, he has repeatedly faced accusations of "douchery" from bloggers and a general outcry every time he criticizes anything on Twitter.
+Yet still he has repeatedly faced accusations of "douchery" from bloggers and a general outcry every time he criticises anything on Twitter.

-When I called his house in LA last week, Bret talked passionately about his frustration with what he's dubbed "Generation Wuss"—you, me, and everyone else who's young, is hyper-sensitive, and has grown up with the internet, basically.
-Over the course of a few hours, I was genuinely impressed by the amount of interest he takes in the lives of people who've grown up reading his books, the technology they use, and the way they consume culture.
+When I called his house in LA last week, Bret talked passionately about his frustration with what he's dubbed "Generation Wuss" – you, me, everyone else who's young, hyper-sensitive and grown up with the internet, basically.
+Over the course of a few hours, I was genuinely impressed by the amount of interest he takes in the lives of people who've grown up reading his books, the technology they use and the way they consume culture.
 His annoyance seems to come from a place of concern rather than misanthropy.

 So, why all the pant-wetting?

 VICE: Why have you termed me and my contemporaries "Generation Wuss"?

 Bret Easton Ellis: You have to understand that I’m coming to these things as a member of the most pessimistic and ironic generation that has ever roamed the earth.
 When I hear millennials getting hurt by "cyber bullying", or it being a gateway to suicide, it’s difficult for me to process.
 A little less so for my boyfriend, who happens to be a millennial of that age, but even he somewhat agrees with the sensitivity of Generation Wuss.
 It’s very difficult for them to take criticism, and because of that a lot of the content produced is kind of shitty.
 And when someone is criticised for their content, they seem to collapse, or the person criticising them is called a hater, a contrarian, a troll.